new-church/sc-www/content/emanuel-swedenborg/_index.md

 There are more things in heaven and earth than you and I ever dreamed of . . . .

-# Life After Death And Angels
+# Life After Death & Angels

 ## The Inescapable Fact